mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 }
 ```

-The `id` property of an element can also be specified as either a regular string or a property from a style definition class (instead of `css.$class` the `css.$id` function must be used).
+The `id` property of an element can also be specified as either a regular string or a property from a style definition class (instead of `this.$class` the `this.$id` function must be used).

 The `style` property is specified as an object whose type is defined by Mimcss.
 This object contains all the CSS properties in their lowerCamel case.
 Every property has a defined type, so some can be specified as strings others as numbers, yet others as arrays, tuples, functions, objects or a combination of all the above.
 For dimensional properties such as length and angle, values can be specified as a number, in which case the default prefix corresponding to the type will be appended.
 The default prefix also depends on whether the number is integer or floating point.